labex-labs/open-source-labs/python/python-mastery/lab-ex6-3-inspect-the-internals-of-functions/en/step3.md

     test_stock()
 ```

+This test script creates a `Stock` object, tests its string representation, accesses its attributes, modifies an attribute, and tries to access a misspelled attribute to check if it raises the correct error.

-Run the test script:
+To run the test script, use the following command:

 ```bash
 python3 test_structure.py
 ```

-You should see output similar to:
+You should see output similar to this:

 ```
 Stock representation: Stock('GOOG',100,490.1)